 - Posting selfie-style videos on comms channels where you recognize employees for living the values and share stories of the values in action.

-Step 5: How You Treat Employees Directly Impacts Customer Experience
+How You Treat Employees Directly Impacts Customer Experience

-The final step is an important one.
 At the end of the day, it’s your frontline teams who are the face of your company.
 How they feel about your organization directly impacts how others will perceive your company.

 Care for your people and build a great workplace culture—not because it improves the bottom line, which it does—but because it’s the right thing to do for your employees.
 If you do that, you’re well on your way to being a more value-aligned, effective, and purpose-driven company.